euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 formats.
 For convenient use in web pages using AJAX technique, CORS mechanism is implemented.
-There is also an `online documentation`_, that allows to perform web services call from a web browser.
+There is also an `online documentation`_, that allows users to perform web services calls from a web browser.

 .. figure:: figure2.jpg
    :align: center